paypal-examples/paypal-sdk-server-side-integration/docs/update-from-client-side-helpers-to-server-side.md

 1. Create a PayPal REST application and obtain a client + secret

-1. Use the client/secret combination to obtain an oAuth access token
+1. Use the client + secret combination to obtain an OAuth access token

-1. Use the oAuth access token to directly make REST calls to the PayPal Order API's -- which you will need for this document.
+1. Use the OAuth access token to directly make REST calls to the PayPal Order API's -- which you will need for this document.

 <br/><br/>

 # 2. Change your `createOrder()` callback

 Your current integration may likely be using the client-side order create functions.
-You will need to replace this code to call your server side instead.
-Examples on before and after are below.
+You will need to replace this code to call your server instead.
+Before-and-after examples are below.

 ## Current state of client-side integration behavior